katakusan/wro2023-befiring/README.md

 * write engineer's notes mainly
 * training AI model

+Maxwell Wong From Taiwan

+age:17

+Hello my name is Maxwell, the job I'm responsible for is:

+* research Ackerman steering
+* car modification
+* car text

 # apparatus introduce
 For the apparatus, we choose the Jetson nano